silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lecture/Chap4-NetworkAccessLayer.md

 - If a device sends request on a bus, then every device on the bus will get and check the frame, on a switch, everyone will not get the frame, because the switch will forward the frame only to the device with the specified MAC address.
 - router/switch to pc: use straight through cable
 - devices of same type (example, connecting pc to pc): crossover cable
-- will not draw the end devices that are connected to a hub, will just list the end devices ip numbers on the hub
+- In a diagram: will not draw the end devices that are connected to a hub, will just list the end devices IP numbers on the hub

 -  CSMA/CD: carrier sense multiple access with collision detection, used by ethernet, but we don't need this if we are using switch, since it will become the switches responsibility to forward frames and finish collisions between different devices
 - The switch has a switching table